dvcrn/proton/README.md

 ## Proton

-Experimental attempt to bring [spacemacs][1] and [sublimious][2] style editing to atom.
+[spacemacs][1] and [sublimious][2] style editing in Atom.

-__Very early alpha.
-Use with own risk.__

 ![demo][3]

 ### What is it?

 Proton *(name subject to change)* is a very early attempt to mirror the modal editing style of spacemacs and sublimious and bring something equally powerful to atom.

 We get rid of the annoying part of atom - that being the configuration and package management - and __concentrate on the cool bits__ - it's full customisation capabilities.

 ### Features
 ##### :handbag: dotfile friendly configuration